All Episodes

 This is a very scary thing.

-When you really think about this, if you're called before the special counsel or you're called before FBI guys come knocking on your door, whatever the topic happens to be, my inclination would be okay.
+When you really think about this, if you're called before the special counsel or you're called before FBI guys come knocking on your door, whatever the topic happens to be, my inclination would be, okay, let me help you.

-You know, let me tell the truth, let me help you any way I can.
+Let me help you any way I can.

 If you talk to any good lawyer, any lawyer that knows the law, they will all say, say nothing, no matter what.

-It I mean, the conflicts are unbelievable to me.
+I mean, the conflicts are unbelievable to me.

-And then you've got Weisman.
+And then you've got Weissman.

 I mean, you can't have a guy that's been more wrong more often than him.

-And so the only thing they've got is oh, okay, we'll get General Flynn, who both FBI agents that interviewed him, said he didn't lie, but he still got charged with lying.
+And so the only thing they've got is, oh, okay, we'll get General Flynn, who both FBI agents that interviewed him said he didn't lie, but he still got charged with lying.

-And he's bankrupt, had to sell his house, life and reputation destroyed for lying to the FBI, but the FBI guys that interviewed him didn't think he lied.
+He's had to sell his house, life and reputation destroyed for lying to the FBI, but the FBI guys that interviewed him didn't think he lied.

-I mean, what what's going on here?
+I mean, what's going on here?

-Martha Stewart, they couldn't get her for the underlying crime of, I guess having insider trader knowledge of some sort.
+Martha Stewart, they couldn't get her for the underlying crime of, I guess, having insider trader knowledge of some sort.

 Well, why would anybody talk to anybody at that point?